ardok/ardok.github.io/sudoku/README.md

 * ub-lazy-src

 This one is too simple, basically just moving `data-ub-lazy-src` into `src` attribute.
 Could actually remove this, but will leave this here for now.

+Extras
+---
+I'm using ImageOptim app for MacOS to reduce the success gif file.
+This app is amazing in general to reduce image size.